bloc97/Anime4K/md/GLSL_Instructions_Mac.md

 ```
 ____
 #### **Optimized shaders for higher-end GPU:**
+(Untested, might still have performance issues at higher resolutions)
 *(Eg. M1 Pro, M1 Max, M1 Ultra, M2 Pro, M2 Max)*
 *If upscaling to resolutions smaller than 4K, lower end GPUs can be used.*
 ```